sam-maverick/discrete-wavelets/README.md

 > [!WARNING]
 >
 > In 1D, this function assumes that the shape of the original data is the same shape as `coeffs`.
 If you want to be able to restore the original shape, you will have to store the original data size separately, and then trim the output of waverec accordingly, if necessary.
-> In 2D, `DW.WaveletCoefficients2D.size` is used to accurately restore the original data with the original shape.
+> In 2D, `DW.WaveletCoefficients2D.size` is used to accurately restore the data with the original shape.

 **Arguments**